Skip to main content

 Who Can Access SFTP Credentials

-SFTP credentials are only available to the primary contact (owner) of your district.
-This restriction exists for security — your SFTP server provides direct access to your district's data files.
+Access to SFTP credentials is restricted for security — your SFTP server provides direct access to your district's data files.

-- If you need SFTP access and are not the primary contact, ask your district's primary contact to provide the credentials
+• If you need SFTP access and can't see the credentials, ask your district's primary contact

 SFTP credentials provide direct access to your district's file import and export directories.
 Only share them with authorized IT staff who need to manage file transfers.